 Any student found to have committed or to have attempted to commit the following behaviors is subject to disciplinary sanctions.
+A “student” includes all persons taking courses at Rhodes College, both full-time and part-time, pursuing undergraduate or graduate studies.
+Persons who are not officially enrolled for a particular term, but have a continuing relationship with Rhodes College.
 Many of these policies are described in further detail elsewhere in the handbook; this list is intended as notice that violation of the policies is likely to result in sanctions.

 1. Acts of dishonesty, including but not limited to the following: